Mattianna/mattianna.github.io/_jewelry/Catch_of_the_Day_Necklace.md

 {% include gallery %}

-This playful choker is made of ruby colored coral pieces mixed with golden seed beads, silver accents, and urchin shells that frame a central woven pendant containing larger coral pieces.
+This playful choker is made of ruby colored coral pieces mixed with golden seed beads, silver accents, and urchin shells that frame a central pendant of knitted gold wire that contain two thicker  coral sticks.